Dalas121/Heir_2_The_Throne/README.md

 ----ulf
 - hurls long strings of creative insults at his enemies
 - takes offense very, very easily
+- family from Knalga, but he's never been there.
+Breaks down in tears if we bring him to the tomb of his ancestors
 ----Harper
 -
 ----possibly Arvith/Baran